We cannot solve our problems with the same level of thinking that created them

 ― Albert Einstein

 Almost every person in our western world has some level of anxiety.
 These days, it’s almost impossible to live without anxiety.
-Work stress, the neverending flow of emails and the expectations to be connected 24 hours a day, 7 days a week make it even worse.
+Work stress, the neverending flow of emails, texts, tweets and other messages never end.
+And the expectations to be connected 24 hours a day, 7 days a week make it even worse.
 According to the Anxiety and Depression Association of America, anxiety disorders are the most common mental health issue in the United States, affecting 40 million adults in the U.S., or 18.1% of the population.

 But not everybody goes to therapy for anxiety.